pewty-fr/schwifty-public/README.md

       description: "Number of replicas"
 ```

-`{{parameters.replicas}}` will be replaced by corresponding parameter value that user will have to define after clicking on action button.
+`{{ty_parameters.replicas}}` will be replaced by corresponding parameter value that user will have to define after clicking on action button.

 `{{ty_datenow}}` is a special templating lambda that will inject current date in payload.
 See Templating section for more.